-Kristin Taylor is a partner in the Employment & Labour Group at Cassels and serves as the firm’s Deputy Managing Partner.
+Kristin Taylor (she/her/hers) serves as the firm’s Managing Partner and is a partner in the Employment & Labour Group.
 Kristin provides practical and strategic advice to employers on a wide range of employment matters including employee hiring, discipline and termination; severance packages; corporate restructuring; employment agreements and personnel policies; certification applications; privacy and AODA compliance; mergers & acquisitions and employment standards and human rights issues.
 Kristin regularly represents employers in court in wrongful dismissal actions, severance pay class actions, restrictive covenant disputes and injunctions; in grievance arbitrations, in collective bargaining and before various administrative tribunals, including the Human Rights Tribunal of Ontario, and labour relations boards.
 She also conducts supervisory development and harassment prevention training to proactively prevent workplace disputes.

 Kristin’s experience includes:

 - Wood v.
 CTS of Canada Co., 2018 ONCA 758, application for leave to appeal dismissed 2019 CanLII 32861 (SCC)

 - Sensient Flavors Canada Inc. v.
 United Steelworkers and its local 13292-01, 2016 CanLII 48481 (ON LA); application for judicial review dismissed 2017 ONSC 1974 (ON Div Ct)

 - State Street Fund Services Toronto Inc. v.
 Cainamisir, 2015 CanLII 955 (OLRB)

 - Angoss Software Corp. v.
 Scott, Lattice Engines Inc., 2013 ONSC 3460 (CanLII)

 - English v.
 TravelCentres Canada, 2013 ONSC 417 (CanLII)

 - Advising Canopy Growth Corporation in connection with employment matters in a number of acquisitions